 Is it worth visiting the Amsterdam Festival of Lights?

-In any case!
-In 2024, you can again expect numerous fascinating light art works in Amsterdam’s city centre.
-Hundreds of artists worldwide have submitted their ideas, and one thing is sure: it will be impressive.
-All these works can be viewed in different ways.
-You can marvel at them on foot, bike, or a canal cruise.
-Whichever way you choose, you certainly won’t regret it.
+Absolutely!
+In 2025, you can once again expect to see numerous fascinating light artworks in Amsterdam city center.
+Hundreds of artists from all over the world have submitted their ideas, and one thing is certain: it will be impressive.
+All of these works can be viewed in different ways.
+You can admire them on foot, by bike, or on a canal cruise.
+No matter how you decide to do it, you won’t regret it.